dhritidhoka/Microchallenge-II/README.md

 # Microchallenge-II

-Our own interests in mental health, wellness and physical health respectively.
-Understanding your body and it’s responses is what drives both of our projects and taking forward this idea, we built a first model that would help us not only collect data from our bodies but also understand and reflect on them.
+Our interestslies in mental health, wellness and physical health; Understanding your body and it’s responses is what drives both of our projects and taking forward this idea, we built a updated model from the microchallenge I- that would help us not only collect data from our bodies but also understand and reflect on them.

 Bio Sensing -HRV( Heart Rate Variability) is where the amount of time between your heartbeats fluctuates slightly.
 These variations are very small, adding or subtracting a fraction of a second between beats.
 It changes every second depending on what you’re doing, how you’re feeling.